 It also has a bunch of nifty features, both on its desktop and Chrome client.
 On desktop, you'll be able to log speed tests, as well as viewing latency and loading data charts.
 On Chrome, Sword offers a fake activity tracker, while you can also make use of both its ad and tracker blocker, and much more.

-That said, Hotspot Shield's free service has somewhat fallen from grace.
+That said, Hotspot Shield's free service is somewhat limited compared to others.
 While it has a great client and - even in its free service - offers brilliantly fast speeds, we were unable to unblock Netflix, immediately told this was a premium feature.
-We also had issue even using Google, presented with a 403 error message, eventually disconnecting and reconnecting with the option to do the captcha.
-Though it does have some redeemable qualities, this certainly put a mark against its name.
+However, if you're after a VPN for those security extras and great speeds, Hotspot Shield's free service is one of the better choices.

 A great choice for beginners to the world of VPN, TunnelBear offers an adorably simple interface that makes VPN seem that bit less daunting, with an easy set-up, too.

-With TunnelBear we didn't come across an serious roadblocks, able to use seamlessly with all features available on the free version.
-That said, unlike Hotspot Shield, you are very much limited to the 500mb allowance, which many will breeze through very quickly.
+With TunnelBear we didn't come across any serious roadblocks, able to use seamlessly with all features available on the free version.
+That said, unlike Hotspot Shield, you are very much limited to the 500MB allowance each month, which many will breeze through far too quickly.

 In terms of features, you'll be able to mark any trusted networks, as well as utilising TCP to override any stable connections.
 There's also the choice of launching at startup on your computer, as well as the GhostBear tool.

-Admittedly it won't be the best for those looking for a free Netflix VPN with the very small data allowance.
-However, TunnelBear doesn't limit you to a few server choices, offering the same list as in its paid-for service of over 1,000 servers across the globe, offering exceptional speeds of 80mbps.
+Admittedly it won't be the best for those looking to stream with the very small data allowance, or, indeed, those looking for a stepping stone into a more feature-packed VPN service.
+However, TunnelBear doesn't limit you to a few server choices, offering the same list as in its paid-for service of over 1,000 servers across the globe, offering exceptional speeds of 80Mbps.